 "Vicky Williams!
 Where have you been?" he bellowed pointing a ruler at me, which looked as old as him.
 Grudges were his weak point, he can never drop anything, especially my tardiness.
 Maybe i've been late a few days this week but still, he can't forgive and forget?

 "Obviously not in here, and it is Victoria, thank you very much," I replied as I headed to take my seat at the back of the classroom, putting emphasis for effect at the mention of my actual name.

 I threw my dark, lacy satchel on the badly tiled floor and sat down at my desk with my feet up, thinking about the very poor job that was done when the school was refurbished three years ago.
-Obviously a budget job.
-I pulled out my phone and replied to the numerous texts from 'so-called' friends and put a packet of cigarettes on my desk, even though I didn't smoke, just for the effect of seeing his vein pop out a little more, testing it.
+Obviously a budget cut.
+I pulled out my phone and replied to the numerous texts from 'so-called' friends and put a packet of cigarettes on my desk, even though I didn't smoke, just for the effect of seeing his vein pop out a little more, testing him.

 "I realized you weren't in here!" he yelled, going as red as his massive vein, his 70's glasses almost falling off his crooked, fat nose as he slammed the wooden door, barely on it's hinges anymore.

 "Well why ask then?"
 I replied sweetly but sarcastically, as I put my iPhone back in my pocket.
 I caught the eyes, or rather grins and smirks, of everyone in my class.
 They are used to my 'behavior' but still find it mildly humorous.